Module 4: Constructive feedback

 Guidelines for giving feedback:

 Consider patient safety as a guideline in deciding when feedback is appropriate.
 For example, if a vital step has been missed during a procedure, ensure you intervene immediately by prompting the student to act:

 “Andrew, when would be the time to perform your hand hygiene”.

 When giving feedback, always maintain positivity throughout.
-As adult learners, it is essential that the student is given the opportunity to reflect upon their own performance and identify strengths and weaknesses themselves (See Achieving the Sound and Look of Leadership - PDF).
+As adult learners, it is essential that the student is given the opportunity to reflect upon their own performance and identify strengths and weaknesses themselves (See The Sound of Leadership and Management).